America’s history of the drug crisis has distroyed millions of lives.

 For those on the recovery road, emotional and physical support is key to making it.
 Knowing that triumph is within reach despite the ups and downs inspires one to stick to commitments.

-And the 2015 movie “A New High” highlights this as it follows the inspiring stories of a diverse group of men and women as they make use of an unorthodox recovering program -mountain climbing – to overcome homelessness and addiction.
+And the 2015 movie “A New High” highlights this as it follows the inspiring stories of a diverse group of men and women as they make use of an unorthodox recovering programme -mountain climbing – to overcome homelessness and addiction.

 Set somewhere in Seattle, this inspiring movie tells the story of Dawn, a 41-year-old who is it to overcome the nightmares of crack addiction and getting abused in his childhood.